 Let me show you how to make a personalized whiteboard calendar with interchangeable print & cut day and month magnets to help you stay organized!

 A new year is coming, and that means it’s time to get our schedules in order.
-This can be tricky when you have a family, but one of the best ways to coordinate schedules is with a family whiteboard centrally located in your home.
+This can be tricky when you have a family, but one of the best ways to coordinate schedules is with a family whiteboard as the center piece of your command center.
 With appointments, meetings, and different happenings, it’s SO helpful to have one spot that everyone can check so we know what everyone else has planned.
 So for Day 16 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make a DIY Whiteboard Calendar that you can use to help keep your family organized!

 See exactly how to make a personalized whiteboard calendar in my tutorial video (or keep scrolling if you prefer a printable step-by-step photo tutorial):

 Supplies for this project include the obvious — a magnetic framed dry erase white board.
 I am using a seventeen inch by twenty three inch whiteboard I got from Amazon — the links to everything I’m using are below.

 To create the calendar on the whiteboard, you want permanent adhesive vinyl — one roll of black will do nicely.
 Standard grip transfer tape will also be necessary to get the vinyl onto your white board.

 To make the calendar perpetual, we’ll create magnets from printable magnet sheets.
 These are really cool!
 Then we can move everything around as needed.